- NDIS (National Disability Insurance Scheme)

 When is the service available?

-The legal service will be available on the first Friday of every month, from 10.00am to 2.00pm.
+The legal service will be available on the last Monday every month, from 10.00am to 2.00pm.

 How do I access the service?